Online Payment Processing 101 - How to Accept Virtual Payments

 According to a Cardtronics Health of Cash report, 9 out of 10 people like having the option to use any form of payment when purchasing a product.
 Therefore, implementing an online processing service that accepts several payment types can attract and satisfy more customers.

-Who Is Involved in Online Transactions?
+Who Is Involved in Online Payments?

 Regardless if a purchase is made online, over the phone, or in person, processing a credit card payment involves three entities.
 These key players include-